gbv/login-server/README.md

 ```

 ### GET /providers
-Returns a list of available providers.
+Returns a list of available providers (stripped off sensitive information).

 ### GET /currentUser
 Returns the currently logged in user.
 Returns an 404 error when no user is logged in.